 - Deliver what was agreed upon in the contract (usually a written report and presentation).
 If, for some reason this does not happen within the defined period, the deadline can be extended after consultation with the faculty advisor and preceptor. - Ensure that practicum evaluations are completed by the faculty advisor, preceptor, and the student.
 The evaluations are done by completing an electronic form.
-The department student services coordinator (LaToya Reese) will provide links for the student to send to the faculty advisor and preceptor, and the student will click on the appropriate link to complete the student evaluation.
+The department Program Coordinator will provide links for the student to send to the faculty advisor and preceptor, and the student will click on the appropriate link to complete the student evaluation.